5. Enrollment and Registration

 Course listings for each department can be found at the top of the home page of my.fordham.edu.

-Students should consult with their department or program adviser in planning their course of study.
-An advising hold is placed on all students each semester until the department or program adviser approves course selections, at which time the department or program adviser removes the hold and students are able to complete registration via the my.fordham.edu University portal.
+Students should consult with their department or program advisor in planning their course of study.
+An advising hold is placed on all students each semester until the department or program advisor approves course selections, at which time the department or program advisor removes the hold and students are able to complete registration via the my.fordham.edu University portal.

 It is the student's responsibility to bring any questions they may have about the registration process to the department or program.
 Failure to register during the proper registration periods (usually late in the preceding semester) can result in miscalculation of funding or tuition scholarships, ineligibility for student housing and loans, and/or cancellation of courses due to low enrollment.
-Students are encouraged to complete their registration before final exams of the semester preceding the semester for which they are registering and according to the registration deadline noted on the GSAS Academic Calendar.
+Students are encouraged to complete their registration well in advance of the registration deadline noted on the GSAS Academic Calendar.
 Students who register late will be charged a late registration fee.

 5.3.1- Registration Process for Master's Students